grantcurell/grantcurell.github.io/docs/Nvidia GPUDirect/README.md

 ### Hardware Configuration

 Dell R750 with a Mellanox MLX6 as the transmitting device and a MLX5 as the receiving device.
+Worth noting is that at the time of writing there is no special MLX6 driver.
+All device names will appear is MLX5.

 ### RHEL Version